rharbird/engduinochallenges/running_snake.md

 Continue until you have completed the challenge.

-### Extra Challenge

-For 2 bonus points make each LED in your snake a different colour.

-Congratulations! go and collect your points for this challenge.
+Congratulations!
+Collect your points for this challenge.

 <!---
 {% include "./rae.md" %}